-Freedom Bound: Runaways of the Chesapeake” tells the stories of nine servants and slaves who tried to escape from forced servitude between 1728 and 1864.
+Freedom Bound: Runaways of the Chesapeake tells the stories of nine servants and slaves who tried to escape from forced servitude between 1728 and 1864.
 “Freedom” was their goal, but that meant different things to different people at different times.
 Some escape attempts succeeded, while other runaways were recaptured.
 For most whose flight is documented in historic newspapers, such as Annapolis’s Maryland Gazette, their fates remain unknown.
 Through Freedom Bound, visitors meet people who were treated as property and discover how they resisted that condition and asserted some degree of control over their lives and circumstances.
 Each of the displays represents an actual individual’s story, but each also tells part of a larger experience shared by thousands of bound workers—indentured servants, slaves, and convict servants—who lived and labored in the Chesapeake region.

 Funding and support for “Freedom Bound” provided by: Institute of Museum and Library Sciences / Maryland Heritage Areas Authority / Maryland Historical Trust / Maryland War of 1812 Bicentennial Commission / Severn Savings Bank / Winifred Gordon Foundation / Jane Campbell-Chambliss Auctioneers / Maryland Humanities Council / Harley W. Howell Charitable Foundation